 - Image Size: Using this option, you can adjust the image size of all images.
 Here you’ll get a wide range of image size options; select the size according to your preference.

-- Equal Height: Choose among the options given here either to equalize the heights of the images or not.
+- Equal Height: Choose among the options given here to equalize the heights of the images.
 If you select yes, an option to adjust the “custom height” of the images will appear.

 - Caption: This feature allows you to add captions to the images.
 You can choose ‘none’ if you don’t want to display any content.
 Among the caption, title, and description, choose which one you want to get displayed over the image.